Why your job ads attract the wrong people

 Bonded the team: Everyone joined eyes wide open, ready to suffer together.

-This was psychology.
 And Shackleton intuitively understood what modern hiring still forgets.

 People who volunteer for a hard path are wired for it.
 When you choose hardship with eyes open you stick.
 The tougher the entry the stronger the post rationalisation and loyalty.